Difference Between Project Manager and Program Manager

 Project Manager vs Program Manager

-The difference between a project manager and a program manager is that a project manager leads individual projects to their completions and tends to work for short-term durations, whereas a program manager leads multiple groups of projects and make sure that they are being carried out effectively and tends to work for a long-term duration.
+The difference between a project manager and a program manager is that a project manager leads individual projects to their completion and tends to work for short-term durations, whereas a program manager leads multiple groups of projects and makes sure that they are being carried out effectively and tends to work for a long-term duration.

 Project Manager vs Program Manager

-A project manager is in charge of individual projects and making sure that it is carried out on time, within budget, and in alignment with goals.
+A project manager is in charge of individual projects and ensures that they are carried out on time, within budget, and aligned with goals.

-On the other hand, a program manager is in charge of looking over several groups of projects that are connected through similar organizational goals, which are called a program.
+On the other hand, a program manager is in charge of looking over several groups of projects connected through similar organizational goals, called a program.

 They work towards making sure that the program is aligned with the organization’s larger strategy and overall goals.